IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     ![](./images/media/image114.png)

     h.
-To find out where in the application code these issues are flagged, click on the **`show results`** link next to the issue.
+To find out where in the application code these issues are flagged, click on the “**show results**” link next to the issue.

     ![](./images/media/image115.png)